 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).

 ESL 011 English Conversation

-Provides practice in conversation skills including speaking, listening, pronunciation, vocabulary, and American idioms.
+Provides practice in conversation skills including speaking, listening, classroom etiquette, pronunciation, vocabulary, and American figures of speech.
 Offered fall and spring semesters as needed.

 ESL 012 Reading and Writing